dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

     - `2024-01-10` should be passed as `19732`.
 Number of days since Jan 1st, 1970

 ### Publishing Avro messages
-- In order to indicate to the kafka pubsub component that the message should be using avro serialization, the `valueSchemaType` metadata must be set to `Avro`.
+In order to indicate to the Kafka pub/sub component that the message should be using Avro serialization, the `valueSchemaType` metadata must be set to `Avro`.

 {{< tabs curl "Python SDK">}}